AnthonyvW/FORGE/README.md

 ## Printer Modification

-Before using FORGE, your 3D printer must be modified to mount the camera system in place of the print head.
+Before using Forge, your 3D printer must be modified to mount the camera system in place of the print head.

 ### Required Printed Parts